Apprenticeships created by employers, for employers

-- A course of study e.g. degree, HNC or BTEC
+- A programme of study e.g. degree, HNC or BTEC

 - A full-time paid job linked to your study e.g. surveyor, engineer, nurse

-- An assessment at the end of the course of study (End Point Assessment)
+- An assessment at the end of the programme of study (End Point Assessment)

 Apprenticeships at LSBU are offered at higher and degree level and come with rigorous entry requirements.